 The game also featured a story based campaign mode which followed the story of the Atlantean hero Arkantos who travelled through the world trying to stop a villainous cyclops from releasing the titans.

-The main campaign, entitled "The Fall of the Trident," story follows the Atlantean hero Arkantos as he travels through the ancient world twarting the schemes of Poseidon and his henchman, the evil Cyclops, who seek to release the titans.
+The main campaign, entitled "The Fall of the Trident," story follows the Atlantean hero Arkantos as he travels through the ancient world, thwarting the schemes of Poseidon and his henchman, the evil Cyclops, who seek to release the Titans.

-On his journeys he meets several different mythical heroes and gods from other religions, such as Osiris and Loki, as he travels from Greece to Egypt and ultimately the North.
-He also is present during important events of the time such as the Battle for Troy.
+On his journey to Greece, Egypt and the North, he meets several different mythical heroes and gods from other religions, such as Osiris and Loki.
+He also takes part in historical events like the Trojan War.

 The Greeks are a solid civilization that excels in both offense and defense.
 Their buildings and defensive structures are average; however, their units are the strongest and most expensive in the game.
 The three major Gods to choose from are Zeus, Hades, and Poseidon.
 There are different gathering camps for each resource and they stay in place wherever they are built, so it is important to plan ahead.
 Also, unlike the other two civilizations, there are three different structures needed to train the different units.